Eidgenössische Technische Hochschule Zürich (Switzerland)

 +41 44 632 26 17

-ETH Zurich offers summer research internships within the Amgen Scholars Program for students studying for a Bachelor's degree at a European university.
-Internships are available in the Departments of Biology, Biosystems Science and Engineering, and Health Sciences and Technology, and in the Institutes of Biomedical Engineering and Neurosciences.
-The ten-week program covers nine weeks of intensive research in a state-of-the art laboratory in Zurich or Basel.
+ETH Zurich offers summer research project stays within the Amgen Scholars Program for students studying for a Bachelor’s degree at a European university.
+Research projects are available in the Departments of Biology, of Biosystems Science and Engineering, of Health Sciences and Technology, of Chemistry, Applied Biosciences and of Information Technology and Electrical Engineering.
+The program covers nine weeks of intensive research in a state-of-the art laboratory in Zurich or Basel.
 Working as part of a research team, you will have the opportunity to interact with leading scientists and PhD students.
-A closing highlight of the program is experience is the joint symposium for all European Amgen Scholars in the final (tenth) week.
+A closing highlight of the program is the joint symposium for all European Amgen Scholars at the University of Cambridge.
+In addition to conducting hands-on research, you will attend lectures and workshops offering both insights into state-of-the art research and the opportunity to learn cross-cutting skills such as scientific writing, presentation and intercultural skills.